What To Do If Your Husband Ignores You

 Why does my husband ignore me?

-Below, we’ll cover a few things you can do to work toward bridging the gap in a distant marriage.
+Below are steps you can take to work toward bridging the gap in a distant marriage.

 If your husband seems to be ignoring you, a powerful first step can be to attempt to reestablish communication.
 That way, both you and your spouse can voice your feelings and concerns about the reality of the conflict you’re experiencing.
 If you haven’t yet had a conversation about what’s going on and you aren’t sure where to begin, you might try these steps: